followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/defaultWidth.md

 ---
 ---
 ##### shortDescription
-Specifies the initial width of a shape that is drag-and-dropped from the toolbox to the diagram area.
+Specifies the initial width of the shape.

 ---
+The [units](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/#units) option specifies the measurement unit.